 What if she gave birth on the road?
 What if they didn’t have enough water?
 What if something went wrong?

 Had she packed enough swaddling clothes and warm wraps for the babe?
 And the knife and string for tying off the umbilical cord?
-Joseph might need them… These thoughts and more must have assailed their minds as they began their descent from Nazareth into the Jezreel Valley toward Bethlehem.
+Joseph might need them… These thoughts and more surely assailed their minds as they began their descent from Nazareth into the Jezreel Valley toward Bethlehem.

 But what about their hearts?
 In what way were they preparing them for the monumental event about to occur?
 And what can we learn from it?

-What Mary and Joseph’s pre-Christmas week can teach us about preparing our hearts for the holiday.
+Lessons from Mary and Joseph on preparing our hearts for the holiday.

 1. Slow Down.